 2. Keep your subject line straightforward

 Your subject line should be brief and straightforward, allowing the recipient to know what the email is about even without opening it.
-A subject line like “Sick Day” should work for the smaller companies, while “Your Name – Sick Day” should work for larger companies.
+A subject line like “Sick Day” should work for smaller companies, while “Your Name – Sick Day” should work for larger companies.

 3. Let them know about your availability